ankithsubramanya/spaces/README.md

 1. Framework -> Flask (python)
 2. DB -> MongoDB
-3. Cloud Provider -> Heroku (Master from this repo is deployed)
+3. Cloud Provider -> Heroku (Master from this repo is deployed - not automatically, reach out to admin)

 #Accessing the database
 1. Download MongoDB compass app (desktop client)